Darkhaxxor005/Wifiphisher/README.md

 - ✅ At least **one** Wi-Fi adapter with **monitor mode** support for basic functionality.
 - ✅ **Two** Wi-Fi adapters required to run both **deauthentication** and **captive portal phishing** simultaneously.
-- 💻 Python 3.x and necessary modules (install via `pip` as needed).
+- 💻 A laptop or computer.
 - 📡 Linux environment with support for wireless injections (Kali Linux recommended).

 ---